xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 description:
 ---

-On Katalon TestOps, we can change a failed Test Result of a Test Run to passed Test Result.
+On Katalon TestOps, if we are team owners or admins, we can change a failed Test Result of a Test Run to a passed Test Result.

 We choose **Reports & Analytics** > **Test Runs**.
 Then we click to select an ID of the Test Run that we want to execute.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-change-result-pass-fail/kt_choose_test_run.png)